Natural resistance-associated macrophage protein 2: Yeast vs. mammal pathway

-The iron uptake pathway in Saccharaomyces cerevisiae, which consists of a multicopper ferroxidase (Fet3) and an iron plasma permease (FTR1) has a high affinity for iron uptake compared to the DMT1 iron uptake process present in mammals.
+The iron uptake pathway in Saccharomyces cerevisiae, which consists of a multicopper ferroxidase (Fet3) and an iron plasma permease (FTR1) has a high affinity for iron uptake compared to the DMT1 iron uptake process present in mammals.
 The iron uptake process in yeasts consists of Fe3+ which is reduced to Fe2+ by ferriductases.
 Ferrous iron may also be present outside of the cell due to other reductants present in the extracellular medium.
 Ferrous iron is then oxidized to ferric iron by Fet3 on the external surface of the cell.
 Then Fe3+ is transferred from Fet3 to FTR1 and transferred across the cell membrane into the cell.

 Ferrous-oxidase mediated transport systems exist in order to transport specific ions opposed to DMT1, which does not have complete specificity.
 The Fet3/FTR1 iron uptake pathway is able to achieve complete specificity for iron over other ions due to the multi-step nature of the pathway.
 Each of the steps involved in the pathway is specific to either ferrous iron or ferric iron.
 The DMT1 transporter protein does not have specificity over the ions it transports because it is unable to distinguish between Fe2+ and the other divalent metal ions it transfer through the cell membrane.
 Although, the reason that non-specific ion transporters, such as DMT1, exist is due to their ability to function in anaerobic environments opposed to the Fet3/FTR1 pathway which requires oxygen as a co substrate.
 So in anaerobic environments the oxidase would not be able to function thus another means of iron uptake is necessary.